-So many of us picked up new projects and hobbies during the pandemic.
+So many of us discovered new hobbies during the pandemic.
 I started this blog and I wrote a book, Hiking with Kids Virginia: 52 Great Hikes for Families.

-My book won’t be available until March 2022, but you can always pre-order (hint, hint).
-It was an incredible journey and one that led to a second book on coastal hiking trails.
+This first book came out in April 2022.
+It was an incredible journey and one that led to a second book on scenic coastal hiking trails.

 I had a great time tackling hiking trails all across the state to find the best ones for kids to include in the book.
-Ahead of the book release, I wanted to share my faves.
+Since then, I’ve hiked many more kid-friendly trails.

 Below are 15 first-rate hikes for kids in Virginia.
 Before you hit the hiking trails, you may also want to check out my post on hiking gear for kids .